-Those cute little color-dipped pots you bought on Etsy are adorable, but once your plants’ roots have outgrown them, they will start to die.
-Transfer them to a bigger pot, and save the little ones for storage or new baby plants.
+Those cute little color-dipped pots you bought on Etsy are adorable, but your plants will start to die once their roots have outgrown them.
+Transfer them to a bigger pot, and save the smaller ones for storage or new baby plants.

 Feed your plants when the weather gets warmer.

-Here are our top picks of easy-peasy plants that will zoosh up your space from grim to green:
+Here are our top picks for easy-peasy plants that will zoosh up your space from grim to green: